 Training Opportunities

-is independent work for undergraduates in Psychology or Biology.
+is independent work for undergraduates in Psychology, Biology, or Neuroscience.
 In our laboratory, students assist graduate students and post-doctoral scholars in ongoing research projects under close supervision.
 This course may be taken for 1 to 3 credits at a time, with a maximum of 12 credits possible as an undergraduate.
 Grades are based on overall laboratory performance and reliability, in addition to a short oral presentation given at the end of the semester.
 Students enrolled are most often interested in pursuing careers in psychology, medicine, or pharmacy.

 GRADUATE TRAINING